NU-CEM/CompPhys/_posts/2021-08-02-Introduction.md

      - Version control and Github
      - Open science and build-your-own website

 {% include warning.html text="An eye for detail is important.
 If you include an extra full-stop, or forget a space, then your code may not run.
-Don't let these Error messages worry you - they won't break the computer! - but do double check the steps you have taken and the code you have written for typos or "silly" mistakes. " %}
+Don't let these Error messages worry you - they won't break the computer! - but do double check the steps you have taken and the code you have written for typos or 'silly' mistakes." %}

 ### Setup